 WHAT is changing?

-From 5 November 2021, additional Building Code changes come into effect which impact how wood flooring is to be specified in wet areas.
+From 5 November 2021, additional Building Code changes come into effect which impacts how wood flooring is to be specified in wet areas.
 This change is only relevant to timber flooring being specified in wet areas such as kitchens, bathrooms, toilets and laundries, and does not include living areas, dining spaces, hallways or front entrances.

 Going forward, to minimise delays or RFI's (request for information) from council, we recommend that all projects being submitted to council should include the Forté Timber Overlay Flooring System PTS in the consent documentation.